vackosar/vackosar.github.io/_drafts/submodularity.md

 Above setup with idf-modified-cosine similarity matrix achieved SoTA outperforming PageRank based centrality summarization algorithms like [LexRank](https://arxiv.org/pdf/1109.2128.pdf).
 LexRank applies PageRank to the idf-modified-cosine similarity matrix to get the centrality scores for the sentences.
-The LexRank paper mentions use MMR as a reranker, making the comparison with the submodularity solution fair.
+The LexRank paper mentions use MMR as a re-ranker, making the comparison with the submodularity solution fair.

 ### Wiki-Topic Hierarchies Notes TODO